IKaramazov/IKaramazov.github.io/_posts/2018-08-19-walked-on-the-golden-gate-bridge-today.md

 layout: post
 title:  "Walked on the Golden Gate Bridge today"
 date:   2018-08-19 21:06:40 -0700
-categories: Golden Gate Bridge, Running, Walking
+categories: Golden Gate Bridge, Running, Walking, Deep Learning, Probability Theory
 ---

 This morning I drove to the Golden Gate Bridge.
 I've actually never walked or biked across.
 I guess that's common when you grow up in the area.